-As of Wednesday, 5,311 people in D.C., Maryland and Virginia have died from COVID-19, health officials say.
+A total of 6,226 people in D.C., Maryland and Virginia have lost their lives to COVID-19, health officials say.

 Coronavirus Cases in DC, Maryland and Virginia

-Coronavirus hospitalizations in D.C., Maryland and Virginia also declined steadily for most of May and June, with the exception of a slight jump after Memorial Day.
+Coronavirus hospitalizations in D.C. and Maryland also declined steadily for most of May and June, with the exception of a slight jump after Memorial Day.
 Starting in early July, Virginia began an uptick in hospitalizations after months of steady decline.

 The "doubling rate" indicates how many days it would take for the number of COVID-19 cases to double in a given region.
 The larger the doubling rate, the slower the virus is spreading.